SN ART IN THE MAKING

 SN’s ‘Little Red Riding Hood,’ was the photograph that catapulted his career.
 The artist was lucky enough to encounter someone kept a pack of wolves and decided to create a photography series based on their relationship.
 The winning shot captures the wolf somewhere between a monster and an angel and it was this photograph that allowed him to experience his first exhibition in London.
 This photography fair ignited a fire within the artist, causing him to make a promise to himself to reach for the stars.
 His shot was chosen to be the homepage of the event and from that moment on, SN kept creating.

-While his earlier work focuses on photography, now, SN presents a new line of works using mounted butterflies which he buys from special farms in Peru.
+While his earlier work focuses on photography, now, SN presents a new line of works using mounted butterflies.
 These artworks are deepened by the energy of their medium and suggest an additional perspective of this unique artist’s passion for nature.
 In addition, his focus on the relationship between the white man and the Native American helps him to portray the notion that the force of modernization beats the force of nature, hands down.